Hasse-Weil zeta functions of ${\rm SL}_2$-character varieties of closed orientable hyperbolic $3$-manifolds: Hasse-Weil zeta functions of character varieties

 \subsection{Hasse-Weil zeta functions of $\SL_2$-character varieties}

-Let $M$ be a closed orientable complete hyperbolic $3$-manifold of finite volume and $\cX(M)$ the moduli scheme $\bT'_2(\fg(M))$ as in the previous section.
+Let $M$ be an orientable complete hyperbolic $3$-manifold of finite volume and $\cX(M)$ the moduli scheme $\bT'_2(\fg(M))$ as in the previous section.
 Let $\cX_0(M)$ be an irreducible component containing the point corresponding to a (fixed) lift $\rho$ of the holonomy representation $\rho_M : \fg(M) \ra \PSL_2(\bC)$.

 First we prove a result on the dimension of the canonical component corresponding to the following theorem for the $\SL_2(\bC)$-character variety.

 \begin{theorem}[Thurston(\Cf \cite{BOOKThurston},\cite{HBGeomTop})] Let $M$ be an orientable complete hyperbolic $3$-manifold of finite volume with $n$ cusps.
 Then we have